 If you do not wish to have a memorial online for your relative then let me know and I will delete it.

 I have not cleaned the stones so you might come across a photo of one of your relative's stones and think, "what a mess".
 If you would like a better picture posted then I can go out and retake it no problem and do a little clearing away of dirt and weeds to boot.
 I just figured I could get all the photos done in a more timely manner and then make a better effort on the ones people actually are interested in seeing.

-I have determined the genealogy of most of the original settlers (see my website below).
-Some are stubbornly evasive.
+I have determined the genealogy of most of the original settlers (see my website below) of Gardner MA.
 Most of these people are buried in the Old Burial Ground while a few are in Green Bower and Crystal Lake Cemeteries.
 I have also traced the lineages of their progeny as far as the early 1900s and sometimes further.

 I am not originally from this town and so I would be glad to transfer the memorials if you want them.
 As always, feel free to download any photo I've taken and I'd be glad to do some searching in my area if you can't do it yourself.